 Buying allows you to build equity in a valuable asset, along with other benefits.

 - No mileage limits.
 When you buy a car, you won’t have to keep an eye on your mileage.
 If you want to rack up 100,000 miles in a year, you can do so without worrying about extra fees.

 - No wear-and-tear charges.
 You won’t have to worry about what a dealer deems normal wear and tear.

 - The ability to sell or trade in the vehicle.
 Because the car is yours, you won’t need to think about what to do when your auto loan is paid in full.
 When you’re ready for a new vehicle, trade in or sell your car at its current market value based on mileage and condition.

 Drawbacks of buying a car

-Your credit score serves as the primary measure of your ability to afford your monthly payments.
-Aim for a score between 680 and 739 for leasing, and 661 or higher if you choose to buy.
+Your credit score is the primary measure of your ability to afford your monthly payments.
+Aim for a score between 680 and 740 for leasing, and 660 or higher if you choose to buy.

 The bottom line

-Determining whether you should lease or buy a car depends on a careful assessment of your personal finances and your driving habits.
+Determining whether you should lease or buy a car depends on a careful assessment of your finances and driving habits.
 Think about how much you can comfortably afford to pay upfront each month and consider how many miles you spend on the road to figure out the most cost-effective way to hit the highway.